zdu-strong/transparent-republic/README.md

 The mayor holds full executive authority.
 All orders shall be reviewed and approved by the ministers of the relevant departments before execution, and shall be permanently recorded.<br/>

 ### 🔷 6.
+Lagged Oversight Space<br/>

+Amendments to the Constitution and laws take effect only after a delay.
+Certain fiscal expenditures are also delayed, giving citizens time to monitor officials and respond.<br/>

+### 🔷 7.
 Election & Continuity<br/>

 No absolute term limits—only performance and public trust matter.<br/>

 If the president is removed from office, the system will seamlessly transition to a new president appointed by the council, with no downtime.<br/>

-Amendments to the Constitution and laws take effect only after a delay.
-Certain fiscal expenditures are also delayed, giving citizens time to monitor officials and respond.<br/>

-### 🔷 7.
+### 🔷 8.
 International Transparency<br/>

 The Transparent Republic provides open data on all internal decisions, including:<br/>